Zavier Massiah-Edwards

-Zavier Tyrone Massiah-Edwards (born 16 January 2007) is an English professional football player who plays as a forward for Eastleigh on loan from club Watford.
+Zavier Tyrone Massiah-Edwards (born 16 January 2007) is an English professional football player who plays as a winger for club Southend United on a non-contract basis.

 Career

+Watford

 Massiah-Edwards grew up in Shepherds Bush, West London.
 He attended Brackenbury Primary School and Hammersmith Academy Secondary School.
-He was a youth product of Brentford from the age of 5 but following the decision to close their Academy at the end of his then U9 Season he moved to Watford's Academy in 2016 to finish his development.
-He was promoted to the U18 and U21s in 2023 during the First year of his Scholarship and fast-tracked to the senior team after strong performances.
+He was a youth product of Brentford from the age of 5 but following the decision to close their academy at the end of his then U9 Season he moved to Watford's academy in 2016 to finish his development.
+He was promoted to the U18 and U21s in 2023 during the first year of his Scholarship and fast-tracked to the senior team after strong performances.

 He made his senior and professional debut for Watford less than 4 months after turning 17 as a late substitute in a 3–1 EFL Championship loss to Middlesbrough on 4 May 2024.

 On 18 July 2024, he signed his first professional contract with Watford.

-During the Second year of his Scholarship still as an U18 Massiah-Edwards played a further 26 U21 Games taking his total as a Scholar to 47 played during both seasons, starting 31 of those.
+During the second year of his scholarship, still as an U18, Massiah-Edwards played a further 26 U21 games taking his total as a Scholar to 47 played during both seasons, starting 31 of those.

-On 25 February 2025 he scored the Winner in the FA Youth Cup Quarter Final victory over Southampton.
+On 25 February 2025 he scored the winner in the FA Youth Cup Quarter Final victory over Southampton.

-Playing for the First Team as a 61st minute substitute two days before the Semi-Final he sustained an elbow to the head and was ruled out under concussion protocols missing the match against Manchester City.
+Playing for the first-team against Hull City as a 61st minute substitute two days before the semi-final he sustained an elbow to the head and was ruled out under concussion protocols missing the match against Manchester City.

-He finished his 24/25 campaign with a further 4 First Team Appearances in the EFL Championship against Plymouth, Hull City, Blackburn Rovers and Sheffield Wednesday.
+He finished the 2024–25 campaign with 4 first-team appearances in the EFL Championship against Plymouth, Hull City, Blackburn Rovers and Sheffield Wednesday.

 On 20 August 2025, Massiah-Edwards joined National League club Eastleigh on a one-month loan deal.
+Following his first senior goal, away to Halifax, the loan was extended by an additional month.
+However, it was cut short after Eastleigh took the decision to replace their manager, and it became clear that his playing time would be limited.
+He finished his time at Eastleigh with 6 appearances, starting 4.

+On 24 January 2026, Massiah-Edwards joined National League side, Braintree Town for the remainder of the 2025–26 campaign.

+Non-League

+On 3 September 2026, Massiah-Edwards joined National League club Southend United on non-contract terms.